Skip to main content

 Construction.
 The term “construction” has the same meaning as set forth in section 3302.1 of the New York city building code.

 Construction employer.
-The term “construction employer” means any person, corporation, limited liability company, or association employing a construction worker.
+The term “construction employer” means any person, corporation, limited liability company, or association employing a construction worker directly, or indirectly, such as through a subcontractor or subcontractors.

 Construction worker.
 The term “construction worker” means a person who is employed to perform construction, demolition, hazardous remediation, or manual labor on a housing development project.